 It’s common to find that retail store owners often neglect marketing when creating a business plan for opening a business.
 Establishing a solid marketing strategy is the backbone of your business.

 A marketing strategy helps you be creative and find ways to develop your customer base and brand values.
 There are many ways to market your product.
-You can choose to sell your business through social networks and use channels like Facebook, Instagram, Tiktok, etc.
+You can sell your business through social networks and use channels like Facebook, Instagram, Tiktok, etc.

 You also have the option to try online advertisements or blog posts.
 You can use Yelp or Google My Business to profile your business to increase your chances of visibility.